 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

-the four types of supervisees
+-Name four types of resistance in supervisees.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."

 Psychology CEUs, Counselor CEUs, Social Worker CEUs, MFT CEUs